-The word firmament is in Hebrew raqia‘ (Genesis 1:6).
-The English word “firmament” comes from the Latin firmamentum, the Vulgate rendering of raqia‘.
+The word firmament, “an expanse,” is in Hebrew raqia‘ (Genesis 1:6).
+The English word comes from the Latin firmamentum, the Vulgate rendering of raqia‘.
 Firmamentum, literally means “a support” and corresponds to the Greek word stereoma.
 The translation, stereoma, may have come from the concept anciently believed that the heavens are solid, firm concave.

-Firmament is used in the Bible mostly in the book of Genesis (9 times, King James Version).
+This word is used in the Bible mostly in the book of Genesis (9 times, King James Version).
 Before God created the firmament, He created light.
 The Biblical record tells us that originally the surface matter of the earth consisted of a fluid substance.
 “The earth was without form, and void; and darkness was on the face of the deep.
 And the Spirit of God was hovering over the face of the waters” (Genesis 1:2).
-Thus, the first thing that the Lord created was light to expel the darkness that engulfed the earth (v.
-3-4).
+The first act of creation that the Lord created was light to expel the darkness that engulfed the earth (verses 3-4).

 In His service,